- Lab

 Use the

-function to check for NA values.
-The first argument should be the data frame, the second argument should check for NAs withnot_na
+assertfunction to check for NA values.
+The first argument should be the data frame, the second argument should check for NAs withnot_na, and the third argument should be the Age column.🔑 Solution

 assert(data_quality_issues, not_na, Age)